DrLex0/print3D-FlexiRex/README.md

    In the most minimal form, it suffices to make a hyperlink “[print3D-FlexiRex by DrLex0 on GitHub](https://github.com/DrLex0/print3D-FlexiRex)” that leads to this GitHub repository.
 You should also, and perhaps in the first place, refer to the original model from [Kirbs (thing:1759297)](https://www.thingiverse.com/thing:1759297).<br>
    The attribution message must not be hidden by silly tricks such as an unreadable font or putting a lot of whitespace before it.<br>
    As for paper print-outs, simplest is to use the ready-to-print attribution cards in PDF format that can be found in this repository.<br>
-* **‘Share Alike’** means that if you make modifications to the 3D model and sell or give away physical representations of that modified model, either 3D printed or manufactured throug other means, you must publish this modified 3D model or the source files for the other production method, and it must be licensed under the same CC BY-SA license or a compatible license.
+* **‘Share Alike’** means that if you make modifications to the 3D model and sell or give away physical representations of that modified model, either 3D printed or manufactured through other means, you must publish this modified 3D model and/or the source files for the other production method, and it must be licensed under the same CC BY-SA license or a compatible license.
 Of course wherever you publish or sell your modified model, there must also be a visible link back to the origin (i.e., this page).
 Again, this costs you nothing except a few minutes of your time.<br>
     Yes indeed, this makes it hard to commercialize any product based on this model, but that is the whole point of an open source license like this.<br>
     I will allow deviating from the strict SA requirements and also allow a remix to be published under a more restrictive license (for instance BY-ND or BY-NC-ND), if the remix differs sufficiently from the original and is tailored to a specific situation; contact me if you are unsure about this.